 - They can be traumatic, having their origins in injuries, notably in athletes and industrial workers, especially if the injuries have been ignored (which injuries of the feet tend to be).

 - Bacterial and viral infections can strike the joints.
-The same organisms that are present in pneumonia, gonorrhea, staph infections, and Lyme disease cause the inflammations.
+The same organisms that are present in pneumonia, gonorrhea, staph infections and Lyme disease cause inflammations.